 The question is of course, how does this translate to parenting?
-What is it that orchid children need exactly?
+What is it that orchid children or tulip children need exactly?

 I think it helps to look at an example from a study led by my friend and fellow researcher Cathi Propper.
 In this study(source) we looked at how well babies regulated themselves biologically when separated from their mothers three times at 3 months old, 6 months old, and 12 months old.
 In a nutshell, we looked to see how well babies could handle stress.

 We also looked at the genes that regulate dopamine in the brain.
 We know that people can have two versions of this dopamine gene (DRD2).
 The risky version (short allele) of the DRD2 gene is associated with impulse control disorders, aggression, ADHD, substance abuse problems, and an overall lower ability to handle stressful situations.

 Babies who had the risky version of the dopamine gene showed less regulation (more stress).
 They didn’t do as well when mom left the room for a short time.
 This was true at 3, 6, and 12 months UNLESS those babies also had mothers who were rated as highly warm and sensitive in their responses to their child.
 In that case, once those babies reached 12 months of age they had regulation similar to babies without the risky dopamine gene.

 In this example, the babies with the risky gene are the orchid babies and the babies without the risk are dandelion babies.
 The orchid babies don’t naturally regulate as well as the dandelion babies.
 But if the orchid babies had a mom who was super sensitive, then by the time they were 12 months old they had caught up to the dandelion babies and were regulating just as well.